gridsingularity/gsy-e-sdk/README.md

     list_aggregators()
     ```

-- Return all the devices and areas connected to the aggregator:
+- Return the representation of all the devices and areas connected to the aggregator's configuration:
     ```python
-    get_connected_assets()
+    get_configuration_registry()
     ```

 - Delete the current aggregator: